lcrespom/node-terminal-menu/README.md

 - **scrollBarCol**: optional - if this property is present and the **height** property is smaller than the total number of rows, then a vertical scroll bar is displayed at the position indicated by the value of this property.
+- **descs**: optional - an array of description strings, corresponding to each item.
+If present, the selected item description will be displayed at the bottom of the table.
 - **colors**: optional - an object with 3 properties, each being a function that, if present, will be invoked to add terminal escape codes to give color to different parts of the menu.
     - **item**: function to colorize each menu item.
     - **scrollArea**: function to colorize the vertical scroll area.
     - **scrollBar**: function to colorize the scroll bar.
+    - **desc**: function to colorize the item's description, if present.

 The call to `tableMenu` returns a menu object, with the same behavior as the call to `verticalMenu`.